 Causes & Effects of Ozone Layer Depletion

 The evaporation of surface water through the stomata of leaves increases, which results in the decreased moisture content of the soil.
-The proteins cells in plants undergo harmful mutations, all due to ultraviolet radiations.
+The proteins cells in plants undergo harmful mutations, all due to ultraviolet radiation.
 Paints and fibres are also damaged by the increased levels of ultraviolet rays, causing them to fade faster.

 Chlorofluorocarbons and other halocarbons are held responsible for ozone layer depletion, but if we explore more about them we will find that these are major greenhouse gases.
 These gases absorb heat in the atmosphere and increase the earth’s temperature, resulting in global warming.
-Increase in earth’s temperature causes melting up of ice caps.
+Increase in earth’s temperature causes the melting of ice caps.
 This raises the water level of the oceans and seas.
 Coastal areas get flooded and area under land cover reduces.

 The Ozone Hole

-In the year 1980 scientists reported the depletion of ozone layer in the region of Antarctica which is commonly known as the ozone hole.
+In the year 1980 scientists reported the depletion of the ozone layer in the region of Antarctica which is commonly known as the ozone hole.
 Ozone layer depletion occurs due to unique sets of climatic conditions.
-In the summertime, nitrogen dioxide and methane react with chlorine monoxide and chlorine atoms which result in a shrinkage of chlorine and hence prevents ozone layer depletion.
+In the summer, nitrogen dioxide and methane react with chlorine monoxide and chlorine atoms which results in a shrinkage of chlorine and hence prevents ozone layer depletion.

 ClO (g) + NO2 (g) → ClONO2 (g)